miwhag/ultimate-frontend/README.md

-# Module 3 Ultimate Frisbee App
+# Module 3 Ultimate Frisbee App - Frontend

 This mod 3 fullstack app was created with the purpose of creating the ability to schedule games and keep track of the roster for the Flatiron Flyers Ultimate Frisbee Team.